 What about those destructive patterns?
-Should you accept them as well?
+Should we accept those as well?

 In your most natural state of being, you simply engage in learning and growing.
 You are not fixated on your self-image.
 If you are stuck in a pattern that leads, time and again, to painful consequences, this is a sign of resistance, when you are not aligned with the natural flow of life.
 The reason you resist a lesson that life is trying to teach is probably its potential consequence.
 Ask yourself what the lesson is that you are resisting and what the consequences of accepting this lesson would be.
 The lesson might mean letting go of something important, owning one of your flaws or acknowledging one of the vulnerabilities I mentioned earlier.
 This can be scary.

-How do I know I am on the path of self-acceptance?
+How do I know I'm on the path to self-acceptance?

 In your state of awareness and self-acceptance the guards of the self relax their hold over you.
 You begin to free deeper forces of your human spirit.

 You have more energy, which otherwise would have gone to defending yourself.
 You focus energy on where you can make a difference.
 Emotional pains are met with letting go and sadness rather than resistance and anger.
 Lack of power is met with humility and gratitude; lack of knowledge is met with trust, faith and courage; lack of abilities is met with authenticity and sharing; and lack of connectedness is met with generosity and giving.